Lots of perks when you live in a home in Houlton Maine, are at a border crossing for New Brunswick Canada.

 I remember buying a Seadoo in Canada when the currency exchange rate was closer to .60 cents on the US dollar.

-They did not sell them in my hometown so heading elsewhere I can still sleep nights wearing my Chamber of Commerce hat on straight.
-For sneaking out of town to reel in a bargain.
+They did not sell them in my hometown of Houlton Maine.
+Rick Bietti who I bought the last one from moved south.
+He is no longer the home town local option.
+So heading elsewhere with a clean conscience.
+I can still sleep nights wearing my Chamber of Commerce hat pulled snug and sitting on straight.
+Am forgiven for sneaking out of town across the border into New Brunswick Canada to reel in a bargain.

-The downside of a lower value on what Canadian shop with on this side of the border is it hurts Maine merchants.
+The downside of a lower value currency on what Canadians shop for on this side of the border is it hurts Maine merchants.
 Who rely on the cross border trade traffic big time.

 No matter what color or kind of currency for the cash and carry.
+Both sides need cash register bells ringing loudly.
 Thank you very much.
 Come again please.
+Value for what is spent goes up and down when your dollar or loonie gains or loses buying power steam.

 But the set back elsewhere.
 It creates the opportunity to send your produce, farm product to wherever the down and out farmer used to send his agriculatural wares.

-There is a silver lining if you look at the poor exchange a little differently.
+From a Maine Bordertown perspective, there is a silver lining if you look at the poor currency exchange a little differently.

-Canadians that used to travel outside their borders with belt tighening, they look for in country Canadian vacation options.
-To avoid taking the hit at the US registers or wherever they decide to sail off to for their R and R holidays unplug to recharge getaway.
+Canadians that used to travel outside their boundary borders with belt tighening spending efficiency, now are looing at options within the provinces.
+The weak loonie or looney means staying home or close to it.
+To avoid taking the hit at the US cash register.
+Or wherever they decide to sail off to for their R and R holidays unplug to recharge getaway.
+The travel is closer to home to avoid the depreciation crossing the border causes in spending.

 Low cost oil prices in Canada make our gas costs lower.